What are the key differences between UX and UI design?

 The below are the key steps typically followed as part of a UX design process:

 (Pro tip: Don’t be overwhelmed by what follows.
-A good digital agency will lead a client efficiently through this process, and explain the key steps as necessary.
+A good web development and design agency will lead a client efficiently through this process, and explain the key steps as necessary.
 In many cases a client won’t actually be examining the outputs of each of these steps.
 They’ll just be used by a digital agency to do their work at the highest possible level.
 In that sense, these steps and outputs are like the screenplay for a movie.
 As a moviegoer, you don’t really want or need to read the screenplay.
 You just want to watch the movie.
 But the screenplay is a blueprint for the movie and the screenplay is what makes the movie possible).

 Great UX begins with a strategic phase that actually considers core business issues as much as strategic UX issues.
 That means before any decisions about UX are made, it’s important to look at why something is being built.
 Key questions to answer here are: